Five decades after he earned his MBA at UCLA, Stewart Bainum (’70) still enthusiastically recalls the best course he ever took.

 Bainum served with distinction as a delegate and as a senator in the Maryland General Assembly from 1979 until 1987.
 He remains active in politics and in the community, serving on numerous boards.
 A strong supporter of his alma mater, Bainum is a member of UCLA Anderson’s Board of Advisors.
 He has been instrumental in connecting Choice Hotels to Anderson’s MSBA program for recruiting purposes and through that program’s capstone data projects.
 Bainum has established two fellowships at Anderson, including one that supports students interested in not-for-profit, socially responsible work.

 In recognition of his career accomplishments, his philanthropy and his generosity toward UCLA Anderson, Bainum is the recipient of the 2020 John E. Anderson Distinguished Alumni Award.
-The award salutes the achievements of distinguished alumni whose personal lives, professional acheivements and community service examplify the objectives of their alma mater.
+The award salutes the achievements of distinguished alumni whose personal lives, professional achievements and community service exemplify the objectives of their alma mater.

 Currently, Bainum is sheltering on the Maryland shore, navigating his companies through the global pandemic.
 He says the hotel business has been hit hard, and Bainum has been assisting the franchises in managing the crisis.